TshimoHlapane/OOP-Objective-NonCLI/README.md

 [![Open Source Love ❤️](https://badgen.net/badge/Open%20Source/Love/pink)](https://github.com/TshimoHlapane/OOP-Objective-NonCLI)

 ---

-# Digital Pet: Lewis the Goat 🐐

-# Digital Pet: Lewis the Goat 🐐

 Welcome to the **Digital Pet** project! 🎉 This project allows you to create and interact with a virtual pet using Python, all while practicing Object-Oriented Programming (OOP) concepts.

 ## 🧠 Objective